When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 For one thing, a suit jacket is more formal, so suits are the default attire for business meetings, funerals, and other daytime events that require soberness and dignity.

-Most suits are made of smooth, worsted wool in conservative solid colors like charcoal gray or navy blue.
+Most suits are made of smooth, worsted wool in conservative solid colours like charcoal grey or navy blue.

 Suit Jacket Main Patterns